atlas-bi/website/src/docs/automation-hub/usage/parameters.md

 ---
-title: Atlas Automation Hub Docs » Parameters
+title: Parameters | Atlas Automation Hub Docs
 tags: Automation Hub
 description: Learn about how to create project and task level parameters for Atlas Automation Hub.
 Parameters are a powerful way to make your tasks flexible.
 layout: docs_hub.njk